Jake Hill (racing driver): British Touring Car Championship

 Into 2021 MB Motorsport joined forces with Motorbase Performance, and Hill on board the new-for-2020 Ford Focus ST With Mountune Power.
 A superb start to the year saw him score three third place finishes in the opening event at Thruxton - the highlight being a superb drive on slicks on a damp circuit to take the lead, only to lose out late on when the rain fell harder.
 Hill left Thruxton as the BTCC Championship points leader.

 Throughout the season Hill showed strong form - running in the top-5 in points throughout the season, and scoring points in 25 of 30 races, with 20 top-ten results and 9 podium finishes.

 Hill took a dominant win in race two at Croft - the largest winning margin of the year - and repeated this a week later in race three at Silverstone, taking the lead mid-race from Dan Lloyd and winning with fastest lap.

-Entering the final weekend fourth in points and with a mathematical chance of winning the title, a tough weekend ended well with a battling drive to fourth place - and another fastest lap, ending the his best-ever season 5th in points on 295 - just 11 points from Turkington in second.
+Entering the final weekend fourth in points and with a mathematical chance of winning the title, a tough weekend ended well with a battling drive to fourth place - and another fastest lap, ending his best-ever season 5th in points on 295 - just 11 points from Turkington in second.

 Hill's peers voted him 4th overall in the MOTORSPORT NEWS season review - and he was again selected as one of only a dozen Elite young drivers for the British Racing Driver's Club's 'Superstars' programme.

 On New Year's Eve 2021 it was announced Hill would join West Surrey Racing as part of MB Motorsport's new venture with Rokit, driving a Hybrid BMW 330e M Sport for the 2022 season.